 Great Sand Dunes National Park

-About 500 cranes feed and roost in wetlands within the boundaries of the national park, but this area is currently not accessible to the general public.
-It is currently owned by The Nature Conservancy, and managed by Ranchlands.
+A few hundred cranes feed and roost in wetlands within the boundaries of the national park, but this area is not accessible to the general public.
+It is currently managed by Ranchlands.